coforma/temp-janus-hints/lesson1.md

 - The organization, navigation and interaction models for Janus,
 - The options you have with the main navigation, the secondary navigation and utility navigation.

+## How Janus Works
 So let's get started taking a look at how Janus works.
 After you sign on and choose a case to work on, Janus opens.

 Let's talk about what the parts of Janus are at the top.
-In the dark bar, you have the--what we call "the header."
+In the dark bar, you have the--what we call "**the header**."
 This provides the top or the head of the application itself and on the right, you have the ability to access utility functionality.
 What we call utility navigation.
 You can—

 - Open a case
 - Check out keyboard shortcuts